-This module explores the role of the clinical or university health professions teacher in assessing the educational needs of learners.
-The module considers the roles of the different individuals and organisations involved in defining learning needs (including the learner, the teacher, the profession and healthcare organisations) and sets this in the broad context of health professions’ education.
-The module looks at how teachers can best support individual learners and summarises some widely used tools and techniques for assessing learning needs.
-This module is closely linked to the Setting Learning Objectives and How to Give Feedback modules.
+This module explores the role of the clinical teacher in assessing the educational needs of students and trainees.
+The module considers the roles of the different individuals and organisations involved in defining learning needs (including the learner, the teacher, the profession and healthcare organisations) and sets this in the context of clinical education.
+The module looks at how teachers can best support individual students or trainees and summarises some widely used tools and techniques for assessing learning needs.
+This module is closely linked to the Setting learning objectives and How to give feedback modules.

 Before you start

-Before you start the module, we recommend that you spend a few minutes thinking about the following points and noting down some of your thoughts.
+Before you start the module we recommend that you spend a few minutes thinking about the following points and noting down some of your thoughts.
 If you are registered on the site, you can do this in the ‘reflections area’.
 Click on the ‘my area’ link at the top of the page to access your personal pages.
-Please note that you must be logged in to do this and that you will need to contribute to the ‘reflections area’ during the course of the module in order to complete and print out your certificate.
+Please note that you must be logged in to do this.
+Please also note that you will need to contribute to the ‘reflections area’ during the course of the module in order to complete and print out your certificate.